 Piazza Delle Erbe

 Piazza Delle Erbe, is another Verona must see, literally less than 100 meters west of the Piazza Dei Signori.
 It’s a beautiful gate with a real whalebone hanging in the arch.
 Exotic items and rare spices were sold here in the square.
 Today, Piazza delle Erbe still serves as Verona’s Market Square, with a produce and flower market held there every day.
 There is a gorgeous statue of Madonna Verona in the center that dates back to 380 AD.
 You can find many stores and cafes here.
+This is a place to get a bite to eat or do some souvenir shopping during your one day in Verona.

 Visit the ancient Arena